ddriver-058/argonaut-cluster/README.md

 Argonaut Cluster aims to provide a simple but flexible solution for those looking to control VMs across a home lab or server farm.

- - Scale your virtualized Kubernetes cluster to multiple physical nodes.
+ - Use VMs as the basis for your on-prem Kubernetes cluster and easily scale to multiple physical nodes.
- - Deploy development boxes for a group of users from a central configuration.
+ - Deploy VMs as development boxes for a group of users from a central configuration.
- - Recreate complex networks without worrying about per-node limitations.
+ - Recreate complex networks without worrying about single-node resource limitations.
- - Test isolated CI/CD environments with more flexibility.
+ - Set up isolated CI/CD environments to test software delivery pipelines.

 ## Disclaimers